Talk about bullying

 Talk about racism

-Adults can make a big difference in teaching children and youth about diversity and kindness.
+Adults can make a big difference in teaching children and youth about diversity.
 Here's how:

 Talk about screen time and digital media